Dynamic-Capital/Dynamic-Capital/docs/EMERGENCY_FIXES.md

 ## 📞 Next Steps

 1. Run the webhook helper function
-2. Deploy TON Site to DigitalOcean
+2. Record the TON Site redeploy in Supabase `tx_logs`
-3. Verify both services are operational
+3. Monitor both services for any regression
-4. Monitor logs for any errors
+4. Escalate if automated probes report new errors

 ## 🔗 Useful Links